PerthuisQuentin/draw-me-a-tintin/README.md

 # Draw me a Tintin

-NodeJS based website for a private joke :)
+Website born from a private joke with my profile picture

+Now it's a gallery app with react-redux

+It also serves as a technologies test